infonuum/baseballdatabank/README.md

   Users who require data of a different scope, in a different format, and/or with more specific schedules for updates are encouraged to enquire about our various licensing options.

+## Using or citing this data

+We repeat, this is a **legacy resource** intended for backwards compatibility only.
+It is suitable for casual or exploratory use, as a convenient dataset for students to practice their data skills, and so forth.

+It is **not suitable** for use as the basis for any kind of publication.
+The legacy parts of this data are not maintained, most likely contain errors, and definitely do not reflect many of the latest revisions to the historical record.

+Researchers wanting a dataset that is suitable for research or publication purposes should contact Chadwick Baseball Bureau for enquiries.

 ## Organisation of the files